lucasxlu/XCloud/README.md

 If you use our codebase or models in your research, please cite this project.
 We will release a paper or technical report later.
 ```
 @misc{xu2019xcloud,
-  author =       {Lu Xu and Jinhai Xiang and Yating Wang and Xueying Zhang},
+  author =       {Lu Xu and Yating Wang and Xueying Zhang and Jinhai Xiang},
   title =        {XCloud: Design and Implementation of AI Cloud Platform with RESTful API Service},
   howpublished = {\url{https://github.com/lucasxlu/XCloud.git}},
   year =         {2019}